What’s inside:

 Unfortunately, inadequate point-of-use systems often exacerbate this challenge, leading to even further complications, such as missed items, incorrect entries, and incomplete records.
 Despite the best intentions, these shortcomings hinder healthcare providers’ ability to effectively capture and document every aspect of surgical supply utilization.

 So, the sheer effort involved in correctly capturing product information and charges at the point of care is actually compounded by the very systems designed to streamline operations and enhance efficiency.
-When technology falls short healthcare teams then have to deal with the repercussions of inaccurate supply utilization documentation, which often involves resorting to inefficient and manual workflows.
+When technology falls short, healthcare teams then have to deal with the repercussions of inaccurate supply utilization documentation, which often involves resorting to inefficient and manual workflows.

-Inefficient data collection tools for perioperative documentation not only elongate workflows but also divert valuable attention away from patient care, leading to heightened levels of frustration among healthcare professionals and can adversely affect nurse job satisfaction, patient outcomes and organizational performance.
+Inefficient data collection tools for perioperative documentation not only elongate workflows but also divert valuable attention away from patient care, leading to heightened levels of frustration among healthcare professionals and can adversely affect nurse job satisfaction, patient outcomes, and organizational performance.

-Perioperative documentation aims to achieving full charting and charge capture, yet despite concerted efforts, operating rooms from coast to coast continue to grapple with the challenge of maintaining data integrity throughout the surgical supply documentation process.
+Perioperative documentation aims to achieve full charting and charge capture, yet despite concerted efforts, operating rooms from coast to coast continue to grapple with the challenge of maintaining data integrity throughout the surgical supply documentation process.

 The limitations of traditional data capture technologies have become increasingly apparent in this context.
 Outdated systems often lack the agility and adaptability required to keep pace with the demands of modern healthcare delivery.
 Cumbersome interfaces, ineffective scanners, manual data entry requirements, and compatibility issues further exacerbate the challenges, impeding the seamless flow of information and hindering clinicians’ ability to provide timely and correct surgical records.